c00kamunga/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Some problems that react solves are faster rendering, helpful developer tools, guarantees a stable code, and boosts productivity.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+To think in react, means to think about the applications as they are built out.

-- [ ] Describe state.
+- [x] Describe state.

+State within react is the heart of react.
+It allows for change of certain elements within an application.

-- [ ] Describe props.
+- [x] Describe props.

+Properties are attributes that can be given to child components from a parent component.
+Information that is passed down a virtual tree.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function that is executed.

 ## Project Set Up